kfirosb/gloat/README.md

 ### Deploy Fluent-Bit

-1. Navigate to the `gloat/fluent-bit` directory.
+1. Navigate to the `fluent-bit` directory.

 2. Edit the file `fluent-bit-pv.yaml`.
 Modify the "path/for/output" and "path/for/logs" with your local paths.